With making decisions

 UCAS is the central body responsible for managing applications to higher education courses in the UK.
-Not only do UCAS process applications for full-time higher education courses, they also help students to find the right course.
+Not only does UCAS process applications for full-time higher education courses, it also helps students find the right courses at various levels.

 Graduate Prospects is the UK’s main provider of information and advice for students and graduates.
-The website provides extensive information on graduate careers, work experience and job opportunities, applying to university etc.
+The website provides extensive information on graduate careers, work experience, job opportunities, applying to university etc.

 National Apprenticeship Service

 Through GOV.UK, the National Apprenticeship Service has lots of information about apprenticeships and a search facility to help you find the right programme.